209sontung/209sontung/README.md

 ### Hi there 👋

 Welcome to my GitHub profile!
 I'm an experienced AI Engineer with a knack for Computer Vision and Natural Language Processing (NLP).
-Considered myself as a modern-day Sherlock Holmes 🕵️‍♂️, training machines to see and understand the world better than Watson 👨‍⚕️ ever could.
+Considered myself as a modern-day Sherlock Holmes, training machines to see and understand the world better than Watson ever could.

 - 🔭 I’m currently working on cutting-edge AI projects focused on Computer Vision and NLP.
 - 🌱 I’m currently learning advanced deep learning techniques and exploring new research papers in the field.